 - if available, those who cannot attend a funeral service in person should consider joining remotely from home via electronic means or viewing a recording of the service.
 Alternatively, a person may wish to pay their respects by standing on the pavement as the funeral cortege passes, but should observe physical distancing from other household groups who may be doing the same

-- all attendees should maintain good hand and cough hygiene, both before and after attending a service e.g. such as regular hand washing, disposing of tissues etc., safely, and ideally, taking them home to dispose of;
+- all attendees should maintain good hand and cough hygiene, both before and after attending a service e.g. regular hand washing, disposing of tissues safely, and ideally, taking them home to dispose of

 Attendance of people who are in the higher risk group or extremely high risk group

 Everyone attending an indoor funeral service is required by law to wear a face covering.
 This includes funeral services in crematoriums, funeral directors’ premises and places of worship.

 There are some exceptions to wearing a face covering during funeral services.
-The person leading the funeral service, or providing the eulogy, can remove a face covering when carrying out their role in the service, but must instead remain at least 2 metres away from others or have a protective screen between them and others, and wear a face covering before and after carrying out their role in the service.
+The person leading the funeral service, or providing the eulogy, can remove a face covering when carrying out their role in the service, but must remain at least 2 metres away from others or have a protective screen between them and others, and wear a face covering before and after carrying out their role in the service.

 If it is not possible for the person leading the funeral service or providing the eulogy to remain at least 2 metres away from others or to use a protective screen, they must wear a face covering.